scjx123/ip/docs/DeveloperGuide.md

 Use Case: List MC
 MSS:

- .
-User requests to list total MC on a given list
+ 1. User requests to list total MC on the current list.
  2. DOMNUS shows the total MC of the current list.
 Default list is entire modules list.

 Use case ends
 Extensions

+ 1. List item

 Use Case: